Congregational Data and Computer Security Guidelines

 - allow a scan of your computer.

-In particular, never click on a link or a button in an email or a popup that you aren’t expecting, even if it appears to be from a friend.
+In particular, never click on a link or an attachment in an email that you aren’t expecting, even if it appears to be from a friend.
 Your friend’s computer may be infected and sending a virus your way without their knowledge.
 If in doubt, contact the sender.
 Two minutes on the phone can save you hours or days of downtime and hassle.

 Read the UUA’s Information Technology Services blog with info about spotting email scams.